Reformed Druids of North America: Principles

-The original group was not Neo-Pagan – most identified themselves as Jewish, Christian, agnostic, atheist, or as members of other faiths – and the movement still includes many who do not consider themselves Neo-Pagan.
+The original group was not neo-pagan—most identified themselves as Jewish, Christian, agnostic, atheist, or as members of other faiths—and the movement still includes many who do not consider themselves neo-pagan.

 Chas S. Clifton, an academic scholar of Neopaganism, made several suggestions as to where the early RDNA founders may have got their ideas about Druidry from, noting that there were British Druid groups such as the Ancient Druid Order operating at the time, who held annual ceremonies at the megalithic monument of Stonehenge in Wiltshire, attracting much media attention.
 Accompanying this, there were ideas about the ancient druids to be found in the "American literary consciousness", where they appeared as guardians of the natural world in the Romanticist poetry of Philip Freneau.

-Clifton's speculations are in contrast to the actual motivations for Reformed Druidism.
+Clifton's speculations contrast with the actual motivations for Reformed Druidism.
 In fact, at a meeting in Fisher's dormitory room about the religious requirement, Cherniack volunteered that his family had always responded to questions about religion by claiming to be Druids, and the group adopted this moniker.
 When someone pointed out that none of the group knew anything at all about Druids, the suggestion quickly arose that the new group call itself the Reformed Druids of North America, so it could create tenets and rituals out of whole cloth without having to know or care anything about any previous Druids.